 The fact that numerous kibbutzim were not open to German visitors points to a broader complexity.
 While West German organisers sought Israeli partners, this proved to be a serious challenge to them: very few Israeli organisations were ready to collaborate with German subjects at that point.
-The Mapai - the dominant centre-left party of Israel at the time - and the Histadrut - the national trade union confederation - were exceptions.129 As a result, visits to these organisations' headquarters and to the kibbutzim associated with them featured in several programmes.
-At the same time, there were initially complications in the contact even between Mapai and the Falcons.130 The interaction between young West Germans and groups of Israeli Jews who were sceptical, if not hostile, to Germans, such as the Haredi Jews, was even more difficult.131
+The Mapai - the dominant centre-left party of Israel at the time - and the Histadrut - the national trade union confederation - were exceptions.
+As a result, visits to these organisations' headquarters and to the kibbutzim associated with them featured in several programmes.
+At the same time, there were initially complications in the contact even between Mapai and the Falcons.
+The interaction between young West Germans and groups of Israeli Jews who were sceptical, if not hostile, to Germans, such as the Haredi Jews, was even more difficult.
+The interaction of the contact is the Haredi Jews, was even more difficult.